Neutrino decays as a natural explanation of the neutrino mass tension: Methods

 Cosmological inference for invisible neutrino decays can be very time consuming, particularly for decays into lighter SM neutrinos.
-Computing the dynamics of $\nu_H$ and $\nu_L$ requires tracking their full phase-space evolution, with the required number of momentum bins and maximum momentum varying significantly across the decay parameter space \cite{Terzaghi:2025pvb}.
-As a consequence, solving the linearised Einstein-Boltzmann system can take up to tens of CPU core-hours per model evaluation, making MCMC analyses computationally prohibitive.
-To overcome this, we make use of neural network emulators built with \connect~\cite{Nygaard:2022wri,Nygaard:2024lna}, to emulate the output of our modified \class~version for both decay scenarios A and B (further details given in the supplementary material).\
+Indeed, computing the dynamics of the $\nu_H$ and $\nu_L$ species necessitates tracking their full phase-space evolution, with the required number of momentum bins and maximum momentum varying significantly across the decay parameter space \cite{Terzaghi:2025pvb}.
+As a consequence, solving the linearised Einstein-Boltzmann system can take up to tens of CPU core-hours for certain decay configurations, rendering MCMC analyses computationally prohibitive.
+To overcome this, we make use of neural network emulators built with \connect~\cite{Nygaard:2022wri,Nygaard:2024lna}, to emulate the output of our modified \class~version for both decay scenarios A and B (further details given in \appref{app:emulators}).\

 Our baseline dataset combines the BAO distance measurements from DESI DR2 \cite{DESI:2025zgx} with the TT,EE,TE CMB power spectra from \Planck, specifically using the \texttt{Commander}, \texttt{SimAll} (for $\ell < 30$) and \texttt{Plik} (for $\ell \geq 30$) likelihoods, along with the CMB lensing reconstruction from the PR3 data release \cite{Planck:2019nip,Planck:2018lbu}.
-We do not include any supernovae (SNe) datasets, since their influence on neutrino mass constraints has been shown to be very weak in the presence of a cosmological constant \cite{DESI:2025zgx}.
+We do not include any supernovae (SNe) datasets, as their influence on neutrino mass constraints has been shown to be very weak in the presence of a cosmological constant \cite{DESI:2025zgx}.
 Our baseline constraints also omit the latest \Planck~PR4 likelihoods \cite{Rosenberg:2022sdy,Carron:2022eyg} and the CMB lensing data from ACT DR6 \cite{ACT:2023dou,ACT:2023kun}, since incorporating them would require to model non-linear corrections and hence to recalibrate the \texttt{HaloFit} \cite{Takahashi:2012em} or \texttt{HMcode} \cite{Mead:2020vgs} algorithms for decaying neutrino cosmologies.
-In the supplementary material, we examine the impact of including these newer CMB likelihoods and using \texttt{HaloFit} for the decay scenario A.\
+In \appref{app:CMB_likelihoods}, we examine the impact of including these newer CMB likelihoods and using \texttt{HaloFit} for the decay scenario A.\

 We perform MCMC explorations of the parameter space with \texttt{MontePython-v3} \cite{Audren:2012wb, Brinckmann:2018cvx}, interfaced with our \class-based emulators.
 For all runs, we assume flat priors on $\{\omega_b, \omega_{\rm cdm}, H_0, n_s, \ln(10^{10}A_s), \tau_{\rm reio}\}$.
 In addition, we impose flat priors on $\mH \in [0, 0.6] \, \ev$ and $\log_{10}(\tau_\nu/t_{\rm U}) \in [-3.55,-0.15]$ for scenario A, and on $\ml \in [0, 0.6] \, \ev$ and $\log_{10}(\tau_\nu/t_{\rm U}) \in [-3.55, -0.95]$ for scenario B. To ensure a self-consistent treatment, we exclude the regime of relativistic decays from the scan by imposing the prior $\tau_\nu > H^{-1}(z_{\rm nr})$.
 We perform additional runs for the stable limit of each decay scenario, i.e., the one with the same neutrino mass spectrum and $\Gamma_\nu =0$.
 We note that, under the degenerate-$\nu_{1,2}$ approximation, the total neutrino mass is $\sum m_\nu = 2\ml + \mH$ for B1 and $\sum m_\nu = \ml + 2\mH $ for B2, where $\mH^ 2 = \ml^ 2+|\Delta m_{31}^2| $.
 These relationships enforce lower limits of $\sum m_\nu >0.05 \, \ev$ and $\sum m_\nu >0.1 \, \ev$ for B1 and B2, respectively.
 We ran 16 chains until a Gelman-Rubin \cite{Gelman:1992zz} $R-1 <0.02$ was obtained, and computed the posterior distributions with \texttt{GetDist} \cite{Lewis:2019xzd}.\